Man United had an obvious weakness against Arsenal and what happened was inevitable

 Manchester United 0-1 Arsenal: Altay Bayindir was caught by Declan Rice’s inswinging corner as the Gunners claimed a hard-fought win

 But it was a story of three goalkeepers.
-David Raya was terrific, excellent saves from United’s new forwards Matheus Cunha and Bryan Mbeumo the pick of seven stops, and a reassuring presence.
+David Raya was terrific, with excellent saves from United’s new forwards Matheus Cunha and Bryan Mbeumo the pick of seven stops, and a reassuring presence.
 Arteta got his own goalkeeping decision very right two years ago, ruthlessly replacing Aaron Ramsdale with Raya.
-The Spaniard’s quest for a third consecutive Golden Glove began well.
+The Spaniard’s quest for a third consecutive golden glove began well.
 Arsenal could thank two goalkeepers for their three points.

 Meanwhile, Andre Onana was a spectator.
 Injured, he had missed United’s friendlies.
 Fit again, Amorim decided to omit him, arguing afterwards: “It's not the case of dropping Onana.
 It's not putting Andre Onana in [after] just one week without seeing the game, without time, with training.”